Johnny Devlin: Career

 Phil Warren, a part-time drummer, began working at Begg's Music Store in 1955, and later formed Prestige Records, primarily to distribute overseas releases from independent labels.
 Dunningham pressured Warren into recording Devlin, so they came to an agreement and selected a poor-selling Presley release, "Lawdy Miss Clawdy" for the debut single.
 It was recorded at the Jive Centre one Sunday afternoon in May 1958, using the Dixielanders as the backing group, and given the primitive circumstances of the session and surroundings, the quality was awful, but "Lawdy Miss Clawdy" launched Johnny Devlin as New Zealand's first superstar, when it was released in June 1958 on the Prestige label.
 Recorded at the same session was the flipside, "When My Blue Moon Turns to Gold Again".
 A romping sax break replaces the guitar on Presley's version.

-Although the single got very little airplay, and the broadcast panel thought it was not of sufficient quality, it was snapped up by Auckland's teens in an unprecedented frenzy.
-Once sales had topped the 2000 mark, the radio stations could no longer ignore it, and within a few weeks the disc was at the top of the Lever Hit Parade.
+Although the single achieved little airplay, and the broadcast panel thought it was not of sufficient quality, it was snapped up by Auckland's teens in an unprecedented frenzy.
+Once sales had topped the 2,000 mark, the radio stations could no longer ignore it, with the disc topping the Lever Hit Parade within a few weeks.
 By now, the Dixielanders were out of the picture and Devlin was working with the Bob Paris Combo as his back-up band.

-Devlin was now in great demand and by August, his record sales had passed the 10,000 mark.
+Devlin was now in great demand, and by August, his record sales had passed the 10,000 mark.
 This prompted further recording.
 He entered Bruce Barton's Wellesley Street studio for his second recording session.
 Between August and October, Devlin recorded a dozen tracks, to be released as Phil Warren saw fit.
 The Bob Paris Combo were used as backing on all of these tracks.
 Warren was receiving little-known records from American artists for distribution by his record company, but selected a few to give to Devlin to record.

 His second single was a cover of both sides of a Jimmy Lloyd record, "I Got a Rocket in My Pocket" / "You're Gone Baby".
-It received little airplay and sold only moderately well, but within a fortnight Devlin's third single appeared.
+It received little airplay and sold only moderately well, but within two weeks Devlin's third single appeared.
 "Slipping Around" / "Straight Skirt" sold a lot better and without the Presley influence, it demonstrated that New Zealand could produce credible rock 'n' roll.